 The residency will end in Faenza, Ravenna, Emilia- Romagna where Hart will study and experiment with the production of ceramics at Museo Carlo Zauli, an important institution renowned for its innovative work with artists.
 Faenza is also home to the International Museum of Ceramics, the largest and most important collection of ceramics in the world where Hart will have the opportunity to discover both ancient and contemporary ceramic making techniques.
 She will also travel to Rome and Naples for short stays during the residency to enhance her research.

-The judging panel for the sixth Max Mara Art Prize for Women was chaired by Iwona Blazwick OBE, Director of the Whitechapel Gallery, joined by Fiona Bradley, Director of the Fruitmarket Gallery, Edinburgh; Sarah Elson, Collector and Founder of Launch Pad, a commissioning series supporting emerging artists; Helen Sumpter, Critic and Senior Editor / Web Editor at ArtReview; and Artist and Royal Academician Alison Wilding.
+The judging panel for the sixth Max Mara Art Prize for Women was chaired by Iwona Blazwick OBE, former Director of the Whitechapel Gallery, joined by Fiona Bradley, Director of the Fruitmarket Gallery, Edinburgh; Sarah Elson, Collector and Founder of Launch Pad, a commissioning series supporting emerging artists; Helen Sumpter, Critic and Senior Editor / Web Editor at ArtReview; and Artist and Royal Academician Alison Wilding.

-On behalf of the judging panel Iwona Blazwick, OBE, Director of the Whitechapel Gallery and chair of the Max Mara Art Prize for Women jury, said: ‘It was clear that Emma Hart’s proposal was a deeply personal subject key to her life and work: the power of the family.
+On behalf of the judging panel Iwona Blazwick, OBE, former Director of the Whitechapel Gallery and chair of the Max Mara Art Prize for Women jury, said: ‘It was clear that Emma Hart’s proposal was a deeply personal subject key to her life and work: the power of the family.
 The jury were impressed with the depth and breadth of references in Hart’s approach, from the Milan System’s Approach of family psychotherapy to the novels of Elena Ferrante, to the Italian tradition of Maiolica ceramics.
 The Prize and residency in Italy offer Hart a rare chance at an important moment in her career, to enrich and develop a new body of work.
 The balance of deepening formal skills and understanding of her chosen media and the time and space to develop her research will no doubt inform her work.
 The Whitechapel Gallery counts Picasso, Pollock and Rothko among our alumni, but we also gave Barbara Hepworth, Frida Kahlo, Eva Hesse, Cindy Sherman, Nan Goldin, Isa Genzken, Gillian Wearing and Sarah Lucas their first major solo shows.
 We are delighted to welcome Emma Hart into our history books and present her at the Gallery in 2017.’

 Emma Hart, winner of the Max Mara Art Prize for Women 2015-17 said: ‘I am truly delighted to have won this prize.
 It gives me the time and space to make work in a focused manner that unfortunately normally evades me.
 I can concentrate, experiment and fully immerse myself in new ideas and methods.
 I have also never really left London, so 6 months in Italy will be the adventure of a lifetime.’